apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 ### Deploy the configuration store

-The ZooKeeper cluster that is configured and started up in the section above is a local ZooKeeper cluster that you can use to manage a single Pulsar cluster.
+The ZooKeeper cluster configured and started up in the section above is a local ZooKeeper cluster that you can use to manage a single Pulsar cluster.
 In addition to a local cluster, however, a full Pulsar instance also requires a configuration store for handling some instance-level configuration and coordination tasks.

 If you deploy a single-cluster instance, you do not need a separate cluster for the configuration store.
 If, however, you deploy a multi-cluster instance, you should stand up a separate ZooKeeper cluster for configuration tasks.